cygonz0/orion-webshell-detector/README.md

 created by hjerold & gaber52

 Synopsis
 --------
 This work-in-progress "Orion Webshell Detector" was created with the intention of assisting web application code reviews coded in PHP, ASP and JSP technologies.
-It is capable of detecting potential web shells as well as detecting dangerous usage of system function calls (e.g. shell_exec etc.)
+It is capable of detecting potential web shells as well as detecting potentially dangerous usage of system function calls such as shell_exec() and more.

 What is a webshell?
 -------------------